adamllryan/notes/CSE3521 - AI Survey/12_modern_neural_networks.md

 # Text and Language

-Our original approach was to use [[07_data_to_features#Bag-of-words representation|one-hot encoding]] to turn words into vectors.
+Our original approach was to use [[05_machine_learning#Bag-of-Words|one-hot encoding]] to turn words into vectors.
 However, this leads to many inputs and weights while having mostly zeros for everything.

 A much better approach is **Word2Vec**, which uses one-hot encoding as a first layer weight, then use its first layer weight as a vector for each word.
 It creates a vector in linear subspace, and we notice that subtle meanings can be encoded as well.
 We also noticed that bias can become encoded, too.